 According to the American Wind Energy Association, every state in the U.S. has either an operational wind energy project or a wind-related manufacturing facility.
-In 2015, wind energy made up 35 percent of all renewable energy in the United States, according to the Energy Information Administration (EIA).
+Approximately 120,000 people are employed in the wind energy industry.
+In 2019, wind accounted for 19 percent of U.S. primary energy consumption, according to the Energy Information Administration (EIA).

 The wind turbine is the modern, high-tech equivalent of yesterday’s windmill.
 A single wind turbine can harness the wind’s energy to generate enough electricity to power a house or small farm.
 Wind plants, also called wind farms, are a collection of high-powered turbines that can generate electricity for tens of thousands of homes.
 In addition to development on land, wind projects are also being developed offshore.

 The wind industry is very competitive.
 There are hundreds of companies that manufacture turbines and related components.
 Companies are constantly seeking ways to make wind turbines more reliable, efficient, and powerful while keeping costs manageable.
 In order to achieve these improvements, many types of engineers are employed in research and development.
 Aerospace, civil (with specializations in construction, geotechnical, structural, and transportation engineering), computer, electrical, environmental, health and safety, industrial, materials, and mechanical engineers design and test the turbines.

 In 2019, solar energy accounted for 9 percent of U.S. primary energy consumption, according to the EIA.
 Its potential as a major energy source is largely untapped.